-Remotely Provision Agents
+2.3.2 Remotely Provision Agents

-Now that we have our allowlist available, we can send it to the verifier.
+Now that we have our runtime policy available, we can send it to the verifier.

 Note: If you're using a TPM Emulator (for example with the ansible-keylime-tpm-emulator, you will also need to run the keylime ima emulator.
 To do this, open a terminal and run keylime_ima_emulator